rotdrop/hello-world-linux-kernel-module/README.md

 make clean all install
 ```
 Of course, you can invoke the targets separately.
 If you are not familiar with `make`, then the suggestion is that you make yourself familiar with it.
-- inorder to build for another kernel version:
+- in order to build for another kernel version:
 ``` shell
 make TARGET=X.Y.Z clean all install
 ```